hatchet-dev/pickaxe/README.md

 2. All quanta of work should be invoked as a task or a tool call.

 3. Treat **LLM calls as libraries** and **own your data lookups**: applications should not permit unconstrained agentic tool calling with data lookup.
 All tool calls should validate user permissions and separate data lookup from LLM calls for security reasons.

+## Contributions

+Contributions are welcome!
+Please start a discussion in [Discord](https://hatchet.run/discord) before tackling anything larger than a simple bug fix.

 ## Technical Deep-Dive